syncfusion-content/fileformat-docs/File-Formats/DocIO/word-file-formats.md

 The XML format introduced in Microsoft Word 2003 was a simple, XML-based format called WordprocessingML or WordML.
 The Essential DocIO supports converting the Word document into Word Processing XML document and vice versa.

 N> 1.
-Currently importing and exporting the Word Processing 2003 (importing alone) and 2007 XML documents is supported.
+Importing and exporting the Word Processing 2007 XML documents is supported.
 N> 2.
+Exporting the Word Processing 2003 XML document is not supported.
+Whereas you can import the Word Processing 2003 XML documents and export it to other supported file formats.
-The custom XML elements present in the Word Processing 2003 XML documents will be removed while importing, like latest Microsoft Word.
-The custom XML element feature is depreciated by Microsoft Word and those elements will be removed automatically while opening the document.
+N> 3.
+The custom XML elements present in the Word Processing 2003 XML documents will be removed automatically while importing, like latest Microsoft Word.
+The custom XML element is a depreciated feature in latest Microsoft Word.

 The following code example shows how to convert the Word document into Word Processing XML document.